City Press (South Africa)

+City Press is a South African online news publication.
+Founded in 1982, it is currently owned by major media organization Media24.

+City Press used to be published nationally in paper format, on Sundays.
+The last City Press print edition was published on Sunday 22 December 2024, and the publication was merged into the online news24 banner.

+In February 2026, Media24 announced that it was closing City Press.

 History

 The newspaper was established in 1982 as the Golden City Press by James R. A. Bailey and the South African Associated Newspapers (SAAN) group.
 The following year, "Golden" was dropped from the newspaper's name.
 SAAN later withdrew from its partnership with Bailey and the newspaper ran into financial difficulties.

 Nasionale Pers took over the publication of the newspaper as well as its sister publications, Drum and True Love & Family, on 1 April 1984.

 In June 2024, Moneyweb reported the newspaper would cease print in October.
 Media24 declined to comment.
 A month later Media24 announced it will suspend the planned closure until the Competition Commission approves of its plan to sell newspaper distribution company On-The-Dot to Novus, which was the reason behind the paper's planned shuttering.

+In February 2026, it was announced that Media24 would be closing City Press.